Hestercombe House & Gardens, Taunton, Somerset

 Hestercombe House and Gardens are like 'the lost gardens of Somerset', saved from disrepair and restored to their former glory over a painstaking 20 year period.
 The gardens cover 50 acres and are a delight to explore, with plenty of wonderful surprises.
 Take your time to amble along the lakeside paths and you’ll see classical temples, cascading waterfalls, a Mausoleum and a Witch House.
 Stroll through the yew tunnel in the Victorian Shrubbery, sit beside the Pear Pond for a moment of sheer mindfulness, wander across the Orangery Lawns to the formal terraces, utterly exquisite with a sunken parterre and a rose garden designed by Gertrude Jekyll.
 Framed by rills and a pergola the formal gardens link seamlessly with the surrounding countryside and the views across the Vale of Taunton are incredible.

-Soak up the tranquility and enjoy the birdsong in the woodlands, go as far as the fully restored 17th century watermill; don't miss a single bit of it because it's all so terribly enchanting.
+Soak up the tranquillity and enjoy the birdsong in the woodlands, go as far as the fully restored 17th century watermill; don't miss a single bit of it because it's all so terribly enchanting.
 Round off your visit with a browse around the gift shop and a bite to eat in The Stables Cafe or The Bampfylde Restaurant.

 There’s a picnic area and a playground for younger children, and something that might appeal are the exciting events throughout the year – fungal forays, spooky Halloween trails, stargazing nights, and a wonderfully magical Christmas market.